jeannyil-apis-playground/apicurio-generated-projects/camel-quarkus-rhoam-webhook-handler-api/README.md

     --from-literal=quarkus.qpid-jms.url="amqps://<AMQP_HOST_CHANGE_ME>:<AMQP_PORT_CHANGE_ME>?transport.trustAll=true&transport.verifyHost=false&amqp.idleTimeout=120000" \
     --from-literal=quarkus.qpid-jms.username=<CHANGE_ME> \
     --from-literal=quarkus.qpid-jms.password=<CHANGE_ME>
     ```

+5. Create the `quarkus-opentracing-endpoint-secret` containing the _QUARKUS OPENTRACING_ [endpoint configuration options](https://quarkus.io/version/main/guides/opentracing#configuration-reference).
+These options are leveraged by the _Camel Quarkus Opentracing_ extension to connect to the jaeger collector.
+Adapt the `quarkus.jaeger.endpoint`according to your environment.

+    :warning: _Replace values with your AMQP broker environment_
+    ```zsh
+    oc create secret generic quarkus-opentracing-endpoint-secret \
+    --from-literal=quarkus.jaeger.endpoint="http://jaeger-all-in-one-inmemory-collector.camel-quarkus-native.svc:14268/api/traces"
+    ```

-4. Build a Linux executable using a container build.
+6. Build a Linux executable using a container build.
 Compiling a Quarkus application to a native executable consumes a lot of memory during analysis and optimization.
 You can limit the amount of memory used during native compilation by setting the `quarkus.native.native-image-xmx` configuration property.
 Setting low memory limits might increase the build time.
     1. For Docker use:
         ```zsh
         ./mvnw package -Pnative -Dquarkus.native.container-build=true \